michaldziuba03/code-samples/social-login/README.md

 - bad user experience - most people expects your application to link their social accounts connected to the same email address

 ### Second method - user can login with multiple providers
-The second is more complex and requires 2 entities.
+The second method is most common implementation but is also more complex and requires 2 entities.
 User can link multiple authentication providers (connected to the same email address) to a single account.

 #### Relational databases
 ![image](https://user-images.githubusercontent.com/43048524/219093100-36628861-ea9f-4dc7-bf49-862a1a4275fd.png)